whoAbhishekSah/abhishek-iitj.github.io/content/blog/terraform-on-ci/index.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-Terraform stores the current infrastructure state in a "state file" named `terraform.tfstate` extension.
+Terraform stores the current infrastructure state in a "state file" named "terraform.tfstate" extension.
 When you run the plan, it will show the diff between the current code and the state file.
 When you accept and apply the diff, Terraform will make the appropriate changes to update the infra and state file.
 The code and state remain in sync.
 Terraform uses the [Providers](https://registry.terraform.io/browse/providers) to make the infra changes.

 To run Terraform collaboratively, a team of SRE/DevOps engineers may choose to share the same state file with everyone in the team - by putting it in a shared bucket, e.g., an S3 bucket.
 This way, multiple people making changes to infra will not accidentally overwrite each other.
 When someone runs a plan/apply action, Terraform acquires a lock on the state file.
 When others try to access the state, they will see an error ensuring the serializability of infra changes.
 We can share the state file by mentioning the `backend` block inside the terraform file.